 06 Nov The Importance of Certificates of Insurance

 While you may require your partners and vendors to carry insurance in your contracts, coverage needs can change quickly, making it necessary to regularly review the policies.
-In addition, contractors and vendors may not be honest about what insurance they have in place, making you wrongfully assume you are protected.
+In addition, contractors and vendors may not be honest about what risk management strategies they have in place, making you wrongfully assume you are protected.

 Before allowing contractors to perform work on your property or on your behalf, asking for a COI is a must.
 This can help you in several ways:

 - COIs can keep companies from taking on unnecessary risks if a contractor is responsible for a loss and is not properly insured.

 - COIs can provide protection in the event that a contractor is injured on your property while performing work.

 COIs ensure organizations are compensated if contracted work is done improperly or not completed.

 However, while collecting COIs is an important risk management strategy, there are a number of administrative considerations to keep in mind.

 Managing COIs can pose an administrative challenge, and businesses need to have procedures in place to collect and maintain them effectively.
 Many organizations choose to automate this process as much as possible, opting for systems that notify them when a COI is required but is no longer in effect.

 In addition, when managing COIs, it’s important to ask yourself the following: